rasmusstaaldinesen/rasmusstaaldinesen/README.md

-# Hi there, I'm Rasmus 👋
+# Hi, I'm Rasmus 👋

 Welcome to my corner of GitHub!
 I'm a  **Full Stack Data Scientist** with a professional bachelor's degree in Data Analytics from CPHBusiness.
 I thrive on transforming raw data into actionable insights and building robust, production-ready solutions that truly make a difference.